isomerpages/moe-westwoodpri/_others/10 Years of Positively Westwood.md

 <iframe width="700" height="350" src="https://www.youtube.com/embed/Kn4IpslCRQA" title="10 Years of Positively Westwood" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 #### **10th Anniversary Celebration and Prize Giving Day 2022**
 Westwood Primary has been an exemplary role model embracing positive education, nurturing both the students and staff for a decade.
-It is with great pride and confidence that we celebrate this joyous occasion as a school, together with our SAC committee and founding father of Westwood Primary, Mr Ng Yeow Ling as our guest-of-honour.
+It is with great pride and confidence that we celebrate this joyous occasion as a school, together with our SAC members and founding father of Westwood Primary, Mr Ng Yeow Ling as our guest-of-honour.

-Please click Click [here](https://drive.google.com/drive/folders/199CrSo0LzhqjhPnjjOvkiBXn6D5QB_Ke?usp=sharing) to view the photos.
+Please click [here](https://drive.google.com/drive/folders/199CrSo0LzhqjhPnjjOvkiBXn6D5QB_Ke?usp=sharing) to view the photos.